 Elem Eley is Bass Section Leader and Soloist.
 Elem creatively blends his active performing career with an extensive life as teacher of singing.
 He is frequently heard in recital and in master class, boasts a discography of ten CDs, and has performed in concert and opera in New York’s most prominent venues, throughout the country, and in Europe.
-Winner of the 1996 Joy in Singing Award, Elem Eley is Professor of Voice at Westminster Choir College and founder/director of Westminster’s study program, Vienna: Language of Lieder.
+Winner of the 1996 Joy in Singing Award, Elem Eley is Professor of Voice Emeritus at Westminster Choir College and founder/director of Westminster’s study program, Vienna: Language of Lieder.
+He currently serves as Adjunct Professor of Voice at Rowan University.

 Carol Fagundus is our Choral Librarian.
 When not managing our extensive musical library, singing and ringing in our vocal and handbell choirs, and playing clarinet in the Princeton Presbyterian Quintet, Carol is enjoying her retirement from 39 years as a librarian at Princeton University.